 Let’s take a look at some real examples of how companies are making use of inviting external guests to enhance community communication.

 Les Traiteurs de France, is a service company that assigns and coordinates professional food caterers from all over France for clients.
 In this sense, caterers are the external ‘guests’ on talkspirit.
-Since les traiteurs de France maintains a high-end service and reputation, the level of communication and coordination has to be seamless.
+Since les Traiteurs de France maintains a high-end service and reputation, the level of communication and coordination has to be seamless.
 By using talkspirit, the company facilitates online conversations for all the caterers to share best practices, ask questions, give feedback and ultimately grow stronger together.

-La Société du Grand Paris, is an organisation responsible for planning urban city projects across Paris.
+La Société du Grand Paris, is an organization responsible for planning urban city projects across Paris.
 Think metro transportation creation and expansion as well as architectural construction at the metro stations.
-Planning at this scale involves many different stakeholders.
-To manage it all, they use exclusively talkspirit to connect: contractors, builders, architects, designers, project planners, government and many more.
+Planning at this scale involves many stakeholders.
+To manage it all, they use exclusively Talkspirit to connect: contractors, builders, architects, designers, project planners, government and many more.
 Each party has their own group to talk about issues specific to them, but they also talk cross-functionally to gain critical alignment to get things done on time and on budget

-We’ve seen that good and successful organisations involve both their internal and external stakeholders to form a community.
+We’ve seen that good and successful organizations involve both their internal and external stakeholders to form a community.
 Crucial to healthy communities is communication. talkspirit is a modern and robust online tool that facilitates communication in an easy and structured way.
 One of the key features to this, is the ability to invite external guests so they are just as much a part of the conversation as your internal stakeholders.